Caregiver Support Groups

 Because local and virtual support groups each offer unique advantages, many caregivers explore the benefits of both.
 Face-to-face community support groups are great if you can take a break from your caregiving responsibilities for a short while.
 If not, an online support group offers similar help available at your convenience.

 Typically, community Alzheimer’s caregiver support groups meet in person on a set schedule.
 One advantage is that members from the same area are familiar with local resources and may better understand some of the challenges you face.
-In addition, taking time off to attend a community support group breaks up your routine, exposes you to new people and allows you time to unwind.
+In addition, taking time off to attend an Alzheimer's support group breaks up your routine, exposes you to new people and allows you time to unwind.

 Online support groups are accessible any time, day or night.
 And since anyone can join, you benefit from an extremely wide range of experience and expertise.
 ElderCare Online presents regular support groups with experienced moderators, set but flexible topics and supportive peers.